AmmarShaqeel/pdfsplitter/README.md

 # pdfsplitter

-First bat file splits writes pdf names to the top left corner.
-Then splits all pdfs into their different pages.
+**Split.bat**
+Goes through all pdfs in a folder and writes the pdf name to the top left corner of the pdf.
+Then creates a folder called "output" and splits each pdf into it single pages.

+**Combine.bat**
-Second bat files goes through the folders in a certain domain and splices all the pdfs together.
+Goes through all folders in a folder and combines all the pdfs in each folder into a single folder.

+Needs pdftk and cpdf installed.